Eugénie Henderson: Personal life

 On 8 January 1941, Henderson married George Meier; she continued to use her maiden name professionally.
 Together they had five children: one daughter and four sons.

 On 27 July 1989, Henderson died at her home in Camden, London and was buried on the eastern side of Highgate Cemetery.

 Honours

 Henderson was made an honorary fellow of the School of Oriental and African Studies in 1985.
 In 1986, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

 In 1989, a Festschrift was published in her honour.
-It was tiled South-East Asian Linguistics: Essays in Honour of Eugenie J.A.
+It was titled South-East Asian Linguistics: Essays in Honour of Eugenie J.A.
 Henderson and was edited by Jeremy H. C. S. Davidson.